 Angel looked down at the floor, absorbed in thought for several uncomfortable seconds.
 She raised her tablet and began typing.

-“Mrs. Merrick, I accept your firm’s offer of legal representation in any future entanglement I may have with the law.”Anne Merrick turned to Millie.
+“Mrs. Merrick, I accept your firm’s offer of legal representation in any future entanglement I may have with the law.”

-“Millie, do you confirm this verbal contract?”

-“I do so affirm that I am a witness to this verbal contract.”

-Anne turned to the two bodyguards.
+Anne turned to Millie and the two bodyguards.

-“Mike and Mario, do you both affirm that you witnessed this verbal contract?”
+“Millie, Mike, and Mario.
+Do you both affirm that you witnessed this verbal contract?”

-Both bodyguards affirmed that they, too, had witnessed the contract.
+The group affirmed that they, too, had witnessed the contract.
 Angel started typing again.

 “I’ve done many things to cover my tracks.
-Some of them patently illegal.
-I am a criminal, by choice, Mrs. Merrick.”
+Some of them are patently illegal.
+I am a criminal by choice, Mrs. Merrick.”

 “That is for a jury to decide, Angel.
 That’s where I come in.
 For our arrangement to work, we must establish trust between us.
 To show your confidence in me, I ask that you tell me your name.”

-“If I reveal my name, Mrs. Merrick, I’m dead.

-I’ve removed all paper and digital documentation about myself.

-But I can’t stop employees from institutions where

-I was warehoused from remembering me.”

-“Warehoused?
-Oh my God, Angel.”

-“Please don’t ask me for any more information.
+“Please don’t ask me for my name or any other information.
 The less you know, the safer it is for your family.”

-Accepting this, Angel and Anne gathered Millie and the bodyguards together.
-Anne Merrick laid down the law.
+Accepting this, Anne Merrick laid down the law.

 “The attorney-client privilege, which gives us a legal basis for secrecy, now covers everything Angel has told us today.
-Millie, Mike, and Mario, you are also contractually bound to observe this privilege.
+Millie, Mike, and Mario, you are contractually bound to observe this privilege.
 You protected us, Angel, and we, in turn, will protect you.”

-Anne dug out one of her business cards and wrote her personal cellphone number on the back.
+Anne dug out one of her business cards and wrote her cellphone number on the back.

 “Angel, here’s my personal cellphone number.
-Call me anytime, even if you just want to talk to somebody.”
+Text me anytime, even if you only wish to talk to somebody.”

-Millie also gave Angel her business card with her cellphone number.

-“Angel,” Millie said, “I owe you my life.
-If you ever need a partner in crime, you know, defeating the bad guys, give me a call!”

-Angel gave Millie a quick hug.
-When she released the hug, Millie was teared up.
 Angel opened her arms to Anne Merrick, who enveloped Angel in her arms, hugging her tightly.
+Millie also embraced Angel and provided her business card and cellphone number.

 “It’s time for me to leave, Mrs. Merrick.
 Please return to your office.”